alexelbert/catch-chronicle-api/README.md

 The Follower model establishes a "following" relationship between two User instances.
 The *owner* field of the Follower model represents the user who is initiating the follow, while the *followed* field represents the user who is being followed.

+#### Notification Model

+The Notification model keeps users updated about important activity in the application, linking directly to the User model to identify who each notification is for.
+It tracks various events, like new followers, likes on catches, or new comments.
+Key fields include *notification_type* to identify the event type, *notification_text* for details about the event, and *is_read* to show if the user has seen it.
+This setup ensures users don't miss out on interactions, making the users experience more engaging and interactive.

 ## Technologies Used